-PHYSICIAN.....means a physician duly licensed to practice medicine in all of its branches operating within the scope of their license.
+PHYSICIAN....means a physician duly licensed to practice medicine in all of its branches operating within the scope of his or her license.

-PHYSICIAN ASSISTANT.....means a duly licensed Physician Assistant performing under the direct supervision of a Physician, Dentist or Podiatrist and billing under such Provider operating within the scope of their license.
+PHYSICIAN ASSISTANT.....means a duly licensed Physician Assistant performing under the direct supervision of a Physician, Dentist or Podiatrist and billing under such Provider operating within the scope of his or her license.

-PODIATRIST.....means a duly licensed podiatrist operating within the scope of their license.
+PODIATRIST.....means a duly licensed podiatrist operating within the scope of his or her license.

-PRIOR AUTHORIZATION means a requirement that you must obtain authorization from the Claim Administrator before you receive certain types of Covered Services designated by the Claim Administrator.
+PRIOR AUTHORIZATION.....means a requirement that you must obtain authorization from the Claim Administrator before you receive certain types of Covered Services designated by the Claim Administrator.

-PRIOR AUTHORIZATION or EMERGENCY MENTAL ILLNESS OR SUBSTANCE USE DISORDER ADMISSION REVIEW means a submission of a request to the Behavioral Health Unit for a determination of Medically Necessary care under this benefit booklet.
+PRIOR AUTHORIZATION or EMERGENCY MENTAL ILLNESS OR SUBSTANCE USE DISORDER ADMISSION REVIEW.....means a submission of a request to the Behavioral Health Unit for a determination of Medically Necessary care under this benefit booklet.

-PRIVATE DUTY NURSING SERVICE. means Skilled Nursing Service provided on a one-to-one basis by an actively practicing registered nurse (R.N.), or licensed practical nurse (L.P.N.).
+PRIVATE DUTY NURSING SERVICE.....means Skilled Nursing Service provided on a one-to-one basis by an actively practicing registered nurse (R.N.), or licensed practical nurse (L.P.N.).
 Private Duty Nursing is shift nursing of 8 hours or greater per day and does not include nursing care of less than 8 hours per day.
 Private Duty Nursing Service does not include Custodial Care Service.

-PROFESSIONAL PROVIDER SEE DEFINITION OF PROVIDER.
+PROFESSIONAL PROVIDER.....SEE DEFINITION OF PROVIDER.

-PROSTHETIC PROVIDER.....means a duly licensed prosthetic provider operating within the scope of their license.
+PROSTHETIC PROVIDER.....means a duly licensed prosthetic provider operating within the scope of his or her license.